codeballet/dockerize-django-authentication/README.md

 ### A Class-based, modular JavaScript singlepage frontend paradigm

 Fourthly, I spent a lot of effort designing the frontend with JavaScript.
-Not only according to the singlepage paradigm, however, my approach goes well beyond that of just being a singlepage.
-It is the frontpage conceptual design that constitutes the main part of the complexity of my application, excluding the AI.
+However, not only according to the singlepage paradigm.
+My approach goes well beyond that.
+Excluding the AI itself, it is the frontpage conceptual design that constitutes the main part of the complexity of my application.

-The result of my frontend design effort, I believe, is a rather novel and evolutionary approach to how to code singlepage apps in JavaScript on the Django platform.
-I have not come across any other project and website that uses the approach I developed for my Ask Me application.
+The result of my frontend design effort, I believe, is a rather novel and evolutionary approach to coding singlepage apps in JavaScript on the Django platform.
+I have not come across any other project and website that uses the specific approach I developed for this Ask Me application.
 Please do inform me if you know of anyone using a similar approach.

 The approach I used was to try to create as much as possible of the site content as Classes and Objects in JavaScript.
 For instance, all the forms in the application are instances of one single Class called `InputForm`.
 Meanwhile, the unique fields of each form are stored as JavaScript Objects.
 In order to generate a new instance of a form, the form Object is passed into the `InputForm` class and appended to the relevant HTML element.